Featured Comment:

 Key Ingredients & Substitution Ideas

 - Salmon Fillets: Just choose the fresh salmon you like best.
 My recipe recommends 2 medium fillets for 4 portions, but you can change the amount depending on your preference.
-The picture above shows 4 mini fillets which are not common to find, and are equal in size to about 2 medium fillets.
+The picture above shows 4 mini fillets that are not common to find, and each one is about half the size of a regular fillet.

 - Dashi Stock: If you want to get the most authentic taste, I recommend making your own dashi.
 If you’re short on time, though, high-quality dashi packets are a great alternative.
 While dashi granules are convenient, they can also add unnecessary extra flavors that might affect the soup’s delicate balance.
 In my opinion, dashi packets are the best way to go.